jkunimune/Djastiz/README.md

 Modifiers are great ways to expand and enhance the meanings of nouns.
 There two types of modifiers.
 The simpler one is the _noun modifier_.

 A noun modifier has two parts: a _fastener_ and a noun phrase.
 The fastener uses the following noun phrase to modify the preceding noun phrase in a specific manner, depending on the fastener.
 There are five fasteners that each represent a different method of modifying a noun.
-- `ji` denotes the specific variety or attributes of the preceding noun phrase.
+- `am` denotes the specific variety or attributes of the preceding noun phrase.
-- `ir` specifies the amount, degree, or number of the preceding noun phrase.
+- `ù` specifies the amount, degree, or number of the preceding noun phrase.
-- `o` indicates the specific instance of the preceding noun phrase.
+- `al` indicates the specific instance of the preceding noun phrase.
-- `va` draws equality between the preceding and following noun phrases without really changing the meaning of the sentence.
-It is especially useful for sharing names (e.g. `flrjot va Esteban`).
+- `ú` draws equality between the preceding and following noun phrases without really changing the meaning of the sentence.
+It is especially useful for sharing names (e.g. `ōpèmólārȅm ú Esteban`).
-- `es` indicates and extracts a specific element of a set.
+- `è` indicates and extracts a specific element of a set.

 The more versatile modifier is the _relative clause_.
-Relative clauses are simply lists of prepositional phrases that contain `l` in them somewhere followed by a verb.
-The `l` should be placed as close to the beginning of the relative clause as possible.
+Relative clauses are simply lists of prepositional phrases that contain `pèm` in them somewhere followed by a verb.
+The `pèm` should be placed as close to the beginning of the relative clause as possible.
 It usually goes at the very front, adjacent to the modified noun phrase, but this is not always possible.
 Again, while these resemble full sentences, they are not.
 A modifier clause modifies a noun phrase by placing it inside another sentence.
 The result is two clauses that are true together.
 The first is the original sentence with the modifier clause simply removed.
-The second is the entire modifier with `dhi` prepended and the modified noun phrase inserted for `l`.
+The second is the entire modifier with `ȅ` prepended and the modified noun phrase inserted for `pèm`.
 This type of modifier draws an equality between the noun phrase and itself across the two clauses.
 While relative clauses seems at first glance to be far more complex than noun modifiers, they are, in fact, capable of creating some of the simplest and most useful noun modifications: _simple ergative relative clauses_, the analog to adjectives in other languages, for example, `dhap l r at`; and _relative verb noun definitions_, the analog to English's "-er" and "-ee", for example, `f l u jeuth`.

 ### Conjunctions

 The last major grammatical structure to be discussed is the conjunction.
 Conjunctions are a small class of diverse words that transform phrases or sets of phrases.
 While they share some similarities, the two pairs of conjunctions are different enough that I might as well explain each separately.

-The first and most recognizably conjugative conjunctions are `ni` and `a`.
-When `ni` precedes a series of phrases separated by `a`, they combine said series into a single set representing all of the phrases combined.
+The first and most recognizably conjugative conjunctions are `ā` and `pe`.
+When `ā` precedes a series of phrases separated by `pe`, they combine said series into a single set representing all of the phrases combined.
 The input phrases are usually noun phrases, but practically anything can be fed in here so long as each phrase is of the same type.
 They translate very cleanly to "both" and "and" in English, respectively.
 That set can then have its meaning easily tweaked using qualifiers.
 For example, `dhe ni mus a thengga`.

 The other pair of conjunctions may be more difficult to understand for English singers.
-This is the `yr` and `ssu` construction, which functions much like the quotation mark in English.
-Unlike the quotation mark, however, `yr`-`ssu` constructions must be sung aloud.
-Any phrase in any language between the `yr` and the `ssu` should not be interpreted as actual Djastiz grammar, but rather as a sequence of letters or sounds.
+This is the `é` and `ò` construction, which functions much like the quotation mark in English.
+Unlike the quotation mark, however, `é`-`ò` constructions must be sung aloud.
+Any phrase in any language between the `é` and the `ò` should not be interpreted as actual Djastiz grammar, but rather as a sequence of letters or sounds.
 The entire phrase acts as a noun and references the phrase contained within.
 This is most commonly used for quoting dialogue and discussing language.
-To indicate that a single word inside a `yr`-`ssu` construct should be interpreted literally and not as part of the quote, precede it with the word `je`, for example, `dhi ij yr tshef je l u ssu u`.
-To describe the word or sound `je`, precede it with `je`.
+To indicate that a single word inside a `é`-`ò` construct should be interpreted literally and not as part of the quote, precede it with the word `rèl`, for example, `dhi ij yr tshef je l u ssu u`.
+To describe the word or sound `rèl`, precede it with `rèl`.
 For example, `raun yr dhi ij yr tshef je je l u ssu u ssu u`.

 ### Gerunds